dskrypa/cli_command_parser/docs/_src/commands.rst

 All commands must extend the :class:`.Command` class.

 Multiple keyword-only arguments are supported when defining a subclass of Command (or a subclass thereof).
-Some options provide a way to include additional :ref:`configuration:Command Metadata` in help text / documentation, while other :ref:`configuration:Configuration Options` exist to control error handling and parsing / formatting.
+Some of these options provide a way to include additional :ref:`configuration:Command Metadata` in help text / documentation, while other :ref:`configuration:Configuration Options` exist to control error handling and parsing / formatting.

 :gh_examples:`Example command <hello_world.py>` that uses some of those options::